ainephelan/ainephelan.github.io/_posts/2019-10-21-instacart_market_basket_analysis.md

 My time limit?
 - One week

-The nature of the challenge was purposefully time-constrained, the goal being not to achieve the best F-score, but instead for me to use the journey of the challenge to
+The nature of the challenge was purposefully time-constrained, the goal being not to achieve the best F-score, but instead for me to

-- create and communicate a narrative around my approach to the data and the problem
+- Create and communicate a narrative around my approach to the data and the challenge
-- make explicit my thought processes and reasoning
+- Make explicit my thought processes and reasoning
-- situate the data problem in its business context
+- Situate the data problem in its business context
-- communicate ideas for future work
+- Communicate ideas for future work

-Below is the deck I prepared and presented on.
+Below is the deck I prepared and presented.